-- Remove your contact lenses.
-If you wear contact lenses, take them out until all the signs and symptoms of the infection have gone.
-Avoid using contact lenses until 24 hours after you have finished a course of treatment.
-Do not re-use the lenses after the infection has passed as the old lens could be a potential source of re-infection; always use new lenses, solutions and cases after an infection.
+- Remove your contact lenses – if you wear contact lenses, take them out until all the symptoms of the infection have gone; don't re-use old lenses after the infection has gone because they could be a potential source of re-infection; always use new lenses, solutions and cases after an infection.

 - Use lubricant eye drops – these are available over the counter at pharmacies or they may be prescribed for you; they may help ease any soreness and stickiness in your eyes; always follow the manufacturer’s instructions.

 - Gently clean away sticky discharge from your eyelids and lashes using cotton wool soaked in water.

-- Wash your hands regularly.
-This is particularly important after you have touched your infected eyes and will stop the infection spreading to other people.
+- Wash your hands regularly – this is particularly important after touching your eyes and will stop the infection spreading to others.

-Antibiotics are not usually prescribed for infective conjunctivitis as it usually clears up by itself and there is a very low risk of complications for untreated conjunctivitis.
+Antibiotics aren't usually prescribed for infective conjunctivitis because it usually clears up by itself and there's a very low risk of complications for untreated conjunctivitis.

 However, if the infection is particularly severe or it has lasted for more than two weeks, you may be prescribed antibiotics.
-Some schools or playgroups may insist that a child is treated with antibiotics before they can return, although this is rarely necessary.
+Some schools or playgroups may insist that a child is treated with antibiotics before they can return, although this is rare.

-Chloramphenicol and fusidic acid are the two main types of antibiotics that may be prescribed are:
+Chloramphenicol and fusidic acid are the two main types of antibiotics that may be prescribed.

-Chloramphenicol is usually the first choice and comes in the form of eye drops.
+Chloramphenicol is usually the first choice of antibiotic and comes in the form of eye drops.
 It's available without a prescription from pharmacies to treat bacterial conjunctivitis.

-If eye drops are not suitable for you, you may be prescribed the antibiotic as an eye ointment instead.
+If eye drops aren't suitable for you, you may be prescribed the antibiotic as an eye ointment instead.

-Fusidic acid may be prescribed if chloramphenicol is not suitable for you.
-It's often better for children and elderly people as it doesn't need to be used as often.
-It is also the preferred treatment for pregnant women.
+Fusidic acid may be prescribed if chloramphenicol isn't suitable for you.
+It's often better for children and elderly people because it doesn't need to be used as often.
+It's also the preferred treatment for pregnant women.

 Eye drops can briefly cause blurred vision.
 Avoid driving or operating machinery straight after using eye drops.

-Chloramphenicol and fusidic acid can also cause some other side effects, such as a slight stinging or burning sensation in your eye.
-This feeling should not last long.
+Chloramphenicol and fusidic acid can also cause other side effects, such as a slight stinging or burning sensation in your eye, although this shouldn't last long.